Wellingborough Council hosted a special ceremony this morning (Monday 9 March) to mark Commonwealth Day.

-The event, which is now in its third year, will take place in front of the council’s Swanspool House and is one of more than 700 similar events taking place throughout the UK and around the world.
+The event, which is now in its second year, took place in front of the council’s Swanspool House and was one of more than 700 similar events taking place throughout the UK and around the world.

-Mayor of Wellingborough, Cllr Barry Graves said: "I am delighted to be leading Wellingborough’s celebration of the commonwealth.
+Cllr Bass said: “I am delighted to have led Wellingborough’s celebration of the commonwealth.
 It is an expression of support for a charter that promotes diversity, tolerance, understanding, freedom of expression, democracy and kinship across the world.